Ridensium/jamipy/docs/docs/pill.md

 ## pill

-publick class for Pill widget
+module for the Pill widget class
 Label based, with more styling by default

 ## *class*:  Pill()